analytiq-hub/sigagent.github.io/machine_learning/yann_lecun_cds.md

 * $$Gen(z)$$ is trained to produce the negative samples
 * Drop the critic to generate images
 * GANs did not work very well originally
 * Energy-Based GAN [Zhao 2016], Wasserstein GAN [Arjovsky 2017],... improved GANs by making energy function smooth.
+If you're not careful, energy surface becomes canyon.
+You have to regularize the critic, and that's essentially what Wasserstein GANs do.